anoniim/simple-card-game/README.md

 @enduml
 ```

-# How to build and run
+# How to build and run the game

 Build a fat JAR with Gradle
 ```